JuliaLang/www.julialang.org/manual/constructors/index.md

         complex(real(xy)//yy, imag(xy)//yy)
     end

-The line `type Rational{T<:Int} <: Real` declares that `Rational` takes one type parameter of an integer type, and is itself a real type.
+The first line — `type Rational{T<:Int} <: Real` — declares that `Rational` takes one type parameter of an integer type, and is itself a real type.
 The field declarations `num::T` and `den::T` indicate that the data held in a `Rational{T}` object are a pair of integers of type `T`, one representing the rational value's numerator and the other representing its denominator.

 Now things get interesting.
-`Rational` has a single inner constructor method which ensures that every rational is constructed with numerator and denominator sharing no common factors with a non-negative denominator.
+`Rational` has a single inner constructor method which checks that both of `num` and `den` aren't zero and ensures that every rational is constructed in "lowest terms" with a non-negative denominator.
 This is accomplished by dividing the given numerator and denominator values by their greatest common divisor, computed using the `gcd` function.
-Since `gcd` returns the greatest common divisor of its arguments with sign matching the first argument — in this case, `den` — after this division, the new value of `den` is guaranteed to be non-negative.
+Since `gcd` returns the greatest common divisor of its arguments with sign matching the first argument (`den` here), after this division the new value of `den` is guaranteed to be non-negative.
 Because this is the only inner constructor for `Rational`, we can be certain that `Rational` objects are always constructed in this normalized form.

 `Rational` also provides several outer constructor methods for convenience.
-The first is the "standard" general constructor that infers the type parameter `T` from the type of the numerator and denominator, in the case that they have the same type.
+The first is the "standard" general constructor that infers the type parameter `T` from the type of the numerator and denominator when they have the same type.
-The second applies when the given numerator and denominator values have different types: it promotes them to a common type and then delegates construction to the first outer constructor.
+The second applies when the given numerator and denominator values have different types: it promotes them to a common type and then delegates construction to the outer constructor for arguments of matching type.
 The third outer constructor turns integer values into rationals by supplying a value of `1` as the denominator.

 Following the outer constructor definitions, we have a number of methods for the `//` operator, which provides a syntax for writing rationals.
 Before these definitions, `//` is a completely undefined operator with only syntax and no meaning.
 Afterwards, it behaves just as described in [Rational Numbers](../complex-and-rational-numbers#Rational+Numbers) — its entire behavior is defined in these few lines.
-The first and most basic definition just makes `a//b` where `a` and `b` are integers construct a `Rational` by applying the `Rational` constructor to them.
+The first and most basic definition just makes `a//b` construct a `Rational` by applying the `Rational` constructor to `a` and `b` when they are integers.
 When one of the operands of `//` is already a rational number, we construct a new rational for the resulting ratio slightly differently;
 this behavior is actually identical to division of a rational with an integer.
 Finally, applying `//` to complex integral values creates an instance of `Complex{Rational}` — a complex number whose real and imaginary parts are rationals: